-Top 5 Crypto Chart Patterns
+Top 7 Cryptocurrency Chart Patterns

-There are hundreds of different chart patterns out there, but a handful of them have survived the test of time.
+There are hundreds of different crypto trading patterns out there, but a handful of them have survived the test of time.
 Since chart patterns are so subjective, there aren’t any “proven” patterns that work better than others, as is the case with less subjective analytical tools.
 Most traders identify a handful of chart patterns that work best for them.

 #1.
-Price Channels
+Price Channels Crypto Chart Patterns

-Price channels are built by creating two ascending, descending or horizontal parallel lines that connect a series of highs and lows.
+Price channels are built by creating two ascending, descending, or horizontal parallel lines that connect a series of highs and lows.
 These are areas of support (lower) and resistance (higher) and prices tend to bounce between them.
 Most traders buy toward the bottom and sell toward the top, while breakouts or breakdowns can be significant moves.

-In the example above, there’s a descending price channel that the price remains in over the course of two months — except for a false breakdown in late-May.
+In the example above, there’s a descending price channel that the price remains in over the course of two months — except for a false breakdown in late May.
 Traders would have bought low and sold high throughout this period to realize small gains or maintained a bearish position until the breakout from the pattern in mid-July.

 #2.
-Ascending & Descending Triangles
+Ascending Triangle & Descending Triangle Cryptocurrency Chart Patterns

 Ascending and descending triangles are created with one horizontal trend line connecting highs or lows and a second sloped trend line connecting rising highs or falling lows.
-The resulting right triangle leads up to a decision point where the price tends to breakout or breakdown from the horizontal line in the direction of the sloped line.
+The resulting right triangle leads up to a decision point where the price tends to break out or break down from the horizontal line in the direction of the sloped line.

 In the example above, there’s an ascending triangle followed by a breakout on high volume.
 Traders would have entered into a long position following the breakout from the upper trend line with a price target equal to the height of the triangle applied to the upper trend line.
-In this case, the high volume during the breakout provides a great confirmation.
+In this case, the high volume during the breakout provides great confirmation.

 #3.
-Head & Shoulders
+Head & Shoulders Crypto Chart Patterns

 In the example above, there’s a bearish head and shoulders pattern that predicts the subsequent sharp decline.
 Traders would have entered into a short position after the price broke down from the shoulder line (the horizontal trend line) with a price target equal to the distance between the shoulder line and head.

 #4.
-Double Top & Bottom
+Triple & Double Top & Bottom Cryptocurrency Chart Patterns

-In the example above, there’s a bearish double top pattern that predicts a decline.
-Traders would have entered into a bearish position after the price broke down from the prior reaction low in early-July.
+In the example above, there’s a bearish double-top pattern that predicts a decline.
+Traders would have entered into a bearish position after the price broke down from the prior reaction low in early July.
 In this case, it’s worth noting that the bearish volume was light compared to the high bullish volume, suggesting that it was a weak pattern.

 #5.
-Rising & Falling Wedges
+Rising Wedge & Falling Wedge Crypto Graph Patterns

 In the example above, there’s a bearish rising wedge pattern that predicts a short-term decline in price amid the longer-term uptrend.
 Traders would have entered a short position following the breakdown from the lower trend line and realized a modest profit before the uptrend resumed over the following days.